replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Updates the local-volume-provider image to address CVE-2021-38561 with high severity.
 * Updates the MinIO image to address CVE-2022-1271 with high severity.

+## 1.76.0

+Released on July 12, 2022

+Support for Kubernetes: 1.21, 1.22, 1.23, and 1.24

+### New Features {#new-features-1-76-0}
+* Displays license information on the admin console Dashboard and License page for Helm charts when running in Helm-managed mode (Alpha).
+For more information, see [Using Helm to Install an Application (Alpha)](/vendor/helm-install)

+### Bug Fixes {#bug-fixes-1-76-0}
+* Fixes a bug that causes links defined in the [SIG Application custom resource](/reference/custom-resource-sig-application) to not be rewritten to the hostname used in the browser.

 ## 1.75.0